YQ-Wang/scBSP/README.md

 ## Output

-The function returns a list of p-values, each corresponding to the genes in the provided gene expression matrix.
-These p-values help in identifying significant differences in gene expression across different cell coordinates, facilitating advanced biological data analysis.
+The function returns a Pandas DataFrame, featuring two columns: `gene_names` and `p_values`.
+Each row within this DataFrame represents a unique gene from the input gene expression matrix.
+The `gene_names` column specifies the identifier for each gene, while the `p_values` column quantifies the statistical significance of the expression differences observed across various cell coordinates.
+This structured format enhances the ease of conducting sophisticated biological analyses, allowing for straightforward identification and investigation of genes with significant expression variability.